Ohio House expels former Republican speaker in historic vote

 “If racketeering, bribery and money laundering do not constitute disorderly conduct, then frankly nothing ever could,” Stewart said.

-Frazier called the indictment a stain on the institution and said, "it is time for us to come together as one body.”
-Among other Republicans voting to expel their GOP colleague was current Speaker Bob Cupp.
+Fraizer called the indictment a stain on the institution and said, "it is time for us to come together as one body.”
+Among other Republicans voting to expel their GOP colleague were eight of the 13 remaining members Householder had recruited to help him win the speakership and Cupp.

-Householder and four associates were arrested in July in an investigation connected to legislation containing a ratepayer-funded bailout of two Ohio nuclear power plants.
-The $1 billion rescue would have added a new fee to every electricity bill in the state and directed over $150 million a year through 2026 to the plants near Cleveland and Toledo.
+Cupp said the federal grand jury indictment was the deciding factor for him.
+“It seems to me that clearly meets the definition in the Ohio Constitution of disorderly conduct,” he said.

-Federal prosecutors allege Householder and his allies took FirstEnergy money in exchange for orchestrating a scheme to elect Householder speaker, put his allies into House seats, then pass the bailout bill and thwart a subsequent ballot effort to repeal it.
+Householder and four associates were arrested in July in an investigation connected to the nuclear bailout legislation, House Bill 6, which contained a $1 billion ratepayer-funded rescue that would have added a new fee to every electricity bill in the state and directed over $150 million a year through 2026 to the plants near Cleveland and Toledo.

 Householder faces up to 20 years in prison if convicted.